kumar

 K.V.
 Kiran, Kunal Kumar, A. Gupta, R. Pandit, S.S.
 Ray

-When not staring at turbulent flows on a screen, I am usually generating some turbulence of my own — on a bicycle, a running trail, a badminton or squash court, or throwing punches in kung fu.
+When not staring at turbulent flows on a screen, I am usually generating some turbulence of my own — on a bicycle, a running trail, on some mountain, a badminton or squash court, or throwing punches in kung fu.